 Continue Tubular Peyote

 As the peyote tube takes shape, it will be a little easier to hold and stitch.
 The first four rows are the hardest - after that it's easy!

 You may still find it easier to work on a tube support, to maintain tension and the shape - but if you don't need one, don't use it.Continue to 12 of 13 below.

 The tube shape of tubular peyote makes it a natural stitch to make beaded ropes and straps.
 If the circle you started with is too large, you may need a filler to help your tube keep its shape - like a small rope.Continue to 13 of 13 below.

 Tubular Peyote Bead

-Here is my finished sample of tubular even count peyote.
-I am going to use these tubes to make a pair of peyote tassel earrings by adding fringe to one end of the tube and a small loop to hang the tube to the other side.
+Here is our finished sample of tubular even count peyote.
+We are going to use these tubes to make a pair of peyote tassel earrings by adding fringe to one end of the tube and a small loop to hang the tube to the other side.